Pioneer-Finance/payload/PAYLOAD_BLOCKS_GUIDE.md

 4. **Performance**: Lazy load heavy components when possible
 5. **Error Handling**: Check for null/undefined values
 6. **Documentation**: Comment complex logic and configurations
+7. **No Custom types or any types** : Do not add any custom types or any types.
+Always use generated payload types

 ## Troubleshooting